 A video doesn’t have an argument with its wife in the morning, causing it to have a hard time focusing during that big meeting with the viewpoint.
-In fact, a video is same all the time, every time, no matter how many times or where you watch it.
+In fact, a video is the same all the time, every time, no matter how many times or where you watch it.
 Once you create a stunning video that communicates superbly, it will remain that way forever.
 The way you describe or market your particular service or product in a video goes a long way in how it does in the stage of its sale.
 Once you clearly articulate this via a video it will be there forever, always accessible to millions across the globe.
 Just put the video in front of the right prospect and you’ll get the intended result every time.
 Video is like the Navy Seal of sales.
 It’s not going to stop until it gets the job done, regardless of the conditions.

-2. No such thing as an off script
+2. No such thing as being off-script

 3. B-suite to C-suite.

-If you’re selling B2B (Business to Business) then chances are that you’ll need to get the approval of the VP or C-Suite level.
+If you’re selling B2B (Business to Business) then chances are that you’ll need to get the approval of the VP or C-Suite level executive.
 These people are busy!
 They don’t have time for a 45 minute webinar.
 They don’t have time for a lunch to discuss the details.
 They do have time to watch a 90 second video.
 The statistics show that you’re more likely to get a C-Level Executive to watch a video when researching a product or service.
 Also, videos are way easier to share and communicate to someone than even talking to them because they can be sent through a link in an email or text message or Slack that it usually makes its way to the “desk” of the C-Level Executive within minutes, rather than weeks.
 Talk about shortening the sales cycle!

 4. Video can represent quality better than anything else in the world